Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

 Attending this fall intensive has shown me what it means to truly show up and be present and ready to learn/work on my craft.
-Being able to observe my teachers and classmates who are all hustling and working around new york has given me an understanding of how much dedication is needed to be a working actor.
+Being able to observe my teachers and classmates who are all hustling and working around New York has given me an understanding of how much dedication is needed to be a working actor.

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

-There was a very clear moment (somewhere around my 4th or 5th week here) where i was engaged in the Independent activity and I felt everything click!
-I hadn’t felt that “feeling” of being an actor in many years and being able to experience that sensation was heart warming and very inspiring to get after it!
+There was a very clear moment (somewhere around my 4th or 5th week here) where I was engaged in the Independent activity, and I felt everything click!
+I hadn’t felt that “feeling” of being an actor in many years, and being able to experience that sensation was heartwarming and very inspiring to get after it!

 What does being a part of the TKS community mean to you?